MarinaMartin/fostercareplaybook/docs/about.md

     href: /extended-foster-care
 ---

+The Foster Care Playbook is a collection of creative practices that lead to tangible improvements and efficiencies in support of foster children and families.
+Our goal is to create a public, actionable playbook documenting proven best practices that can be easily replicated and scaled by others.

+The Playbook is the result of a collaboration between states at the cutting edge of this work, in partnership with [Foster America]((https://www.foster-america.org/)), the [Beeck Center’s Digital Service Collaborative (DSC)](https://beeckcenter.georgetown.edu/project/digital-service-collaborative-building-capacity-for-digital-transformation-in-government/), and [New America's Public Interest Technology team](https://www.newamerica.org/public-interest-technology/).

-### Our Membership
+### Membership

-* Baltimore County, Maryland
-* California
-* Indiana
-* Michigan
-* New Mexico
-* Ohio
-* Rhode Island
-* Washington State

-### Join Us!
 Any state, county (in county-administered systems), or private agency is welcome to join us.
 We also welcome input from any individuals or organizations with expertise and best practices to share!

-To join, email marina AT marinanitze DOT com.
+Our current members are: California, Indiana, Michigan, New Mexico, Ohio, Rhode Island, Washington State, and Baltimore County, Maryland.

-There is absolutely no cost to participate, and the commitment is just two hours a month.
+There is absolutely no cost to participate, and the commitment is just two hours a month. **To join, email marina AT marinanitze DOT com.**

-In exchange for participating, you will gain:
+In exchange for participating, members gain:
-* Best practices for improving your own processes, in an actionable format (e.g. sample contracts, checklists, policy language, etc.)
+* Best practices for improving their processes, in an actionable format (e.g. sample contracts, checklists, policy language, etc.)
-* Data about how your current practices compare with other states (shared in a private, respectful manner - no shaming/ranking)
+* Data about how current practices compare with other states (shared in a private, respectful manner - no shaming/ranking)
 * Opportunities to participate in cross-state improvement projects
-* Positive media coverage related to your participation (always cleared/approved by you ahead of time)
+* Positive media coverage related to participation (always cleared/approved ahead of time)
-* Implementation assistance for adapting best practices to your area
+* Implementation assistance for adapting best practices

 How the cohort works:
 * Every month, we focus on a specific topic area (e.g. home inspections, foster parent training, increasing kin licensing).